droren/smimesign/README.md

 go build
 ```

-To run `smimesign` on Linux, supply a PKCS#12 file containing your certificate and private key:
+To run `smimesign`, supply a PKCS#12 file containing your certificate and private key.
+On macOS and Windows this is only required when the certificate isn't already in the system store:

 ```bash
 export SMIMESIGN_P12=/path/to/user.p12